ixiaopan/blog/content/post/descriptive-statistics.md

   - $+, -$
   - interval scale, e.g. time
 - A minimum value of zero
-  - The scale has a true zero point, below which no value exists
+  - the scale has a true zero point, below which no value exists
   - ratio scale, e.g. height